History

 1976Teton Dam collapses

-1995North Idaho floods bring President to Idaho
+1995North Idaho floods brings U.S. President to Idaho

 2009Idaho hosts the Special Olympics World Winter Games